sathvikmaahi/multi-agent-healthcare-chatbot/README.md

 # 🤖 Multi-Agent Healthcare Chatbot

-> **⚠️ Medical Disclaimer**: This is an educational demonstration project.
-It is NOT a medical device and should NOT be used for actual medical diagnosis or treatment.
-Always consult qualified healthcare professionals.

 ## 🎯 Overview

 This project demonstrates a **Multi-Agent AI Healthcare Consultation System** built using Microsoft's AutoGen framework.
 Instead of a single AI chatbot, this system uses multiple specialized AI agents that collaborate to provide comprehensive medical guidance, similar to a medical team consultation.